smartemission/smartemission/docs/platform/installation.rst

         RequestHeader unset Authorization
     </Location>

-Add `Prometheus` with url http://prometheus:9090/adm/prometheus as DataSource.
+Add `Prometheus` with url http://prometheus:9090/adm/prometheus as DataSource with access `proxy`.

 Import Dashboard `1860`: https://grafana.com/dashboards/1860 to view Node Exporter stats. and `179`: https://grafana.com/dashboards/179 to view Docker stats.
 Locally adapted versions of these are available